JingChengGu/JingChengGu/README.md

 <h2>Get to know me:</h2>

-- I am currently working on a [Tech Stocks vs News Sentiment Dashboard](https://github.com/JingChengGu/Tech_Stocks_VS_News_Sentiment) using Airflow, Postgresql, Tableau, and Python!
+- I am currently working on a machine learning project, [Spotify Monthly Listeners Predictor](https://github.com/JingChengGu/spotify_monthly_listener_predictor), using Python, Pandas, Scikit-Learn, numpy, and Matplotlib!
 - I am currently looking for opportunities in the fields of data space.
 Including and not limited to data science, data analysis, data engineering, business analysis, and business intelligence.
 - 2025 Goal: Contribute more to Open Source projects.
 - Fun fact: I love singing and playing the guitar :)